Opposite Is Not Different: The Cosine-Similarity Bug in CLIP and Contrastive Learning

 The gradient with respect to any negative similarity is strictly positive: the loss decreases monotonically as that similarity decreases.
 Cosine similarity is bounded below by 1-1, so the global minimum of every negative term is antiparallel alignment.
 CLIP wants every pair of unlike concepts to be linearly dependent on each other.

-The computational cost follows from the same mistake.
-Random unit vectors in Sd1\mathbb{S}^{d-1} concentrate near cosine zero with variance 1/d1/d — for d=512d = 512, the standard deviation of a random pair’s cosine is around 0.0440.044.
+The computational bill of those dynamics is easy to itemise.
+Random unit vectors in Sd1\mathbb{S}^{d-1} concentrate near cosine zero with variance 1/d1/d, for d=512d = 512, the standard deviation of a random pair’s cosine is around 0.0440.044.
 The loss’s gradient is dominated by the rare negatives that happen to lie far enough from the equator to register; most of the batch contributes near-zero signal.
 To accumulate enough gradient, CLIP was trained with N=32,768N = 32{,}768 pairs per step, an N×NN \times N similarity matrix at 4{\sim}4 GB per device, and a multi-year engineering effort in distributed training, gradient caching, and memory-efficient attention.
-The engineering was needed because the geometry was wrong.
+The geometry is not the sole reason those batches help, large batches also surface hard negatives and tame gradient variance, but it is one steady drain among them, and the one this post can state exactly: part of that engineering paid for a target the space could never deliver.

 LSigLIP=i,jlog ⁣(1+exp(yij(simij/τb))),\mathcal{L}_\text{SigLIP} = \sum_{i, j} \log\!\big(1 + \exp\big(-y_{ij}(\mathrm{sim}_{ij}/\tau - b)\big)\big),